BramvandePut/Minimization/README.md

 # Minimization
-A Fortran90 program for the numerical minimization of mathematical functions
+A Fortran90 program for the numerical minimization of n-dimensional mathematical functions